yetanalytics/re-route/README.md

 To run via Figwheel, run `make dev`.

-To compile the webpage, run `make prod`, which will create a `target/bundle` directory.
+To compile the webpage, run `make bundle`, which will create a `target/bundle` directory.
 Then to run the webpage on an nginx Docker image, run:
 ```
 docker build -t re-route-nginx-image .
 ```